Email this page to a friend

 In my view, to be sustainable, it might very well be necessary for any economic system to be flexible enough not to get permanently stuck in some theoretical ideal state.
 For example, the theoretical construct of say, capitalism, must be allowed to transform itself in such a way as to allow all participants in the system, over time, to enjoy a higher minimum standard of living and a more expansive set of human rights when the economy can universally support the higher standard of living in a sustainable manner.

-If we want the discipline of economics to succeed... if we want to discover or create an economic theory that will work... then that theory will have to include an understanding of the state of consciousness of participants and their society.
 If we want to live in a higher state of consciousness than we now live in, we will have to act accordingly.
 We will have to change, as individuals and as a people.
-We must, for example, teach our children how to be decent citizens, which is to say, compassionate human beings who truly value intellectual integrity.
+We must, for example, teach our children how to be responsible citizens, which is to say, compassionate human beings who truly value intellectual integrity.
 But we can only teach what we truly understand ourselves.

 For a society to advance, its citizens must grow as people.
 Educational opportunities must improve, the political system must foster fair elections.
 In short, people must be encouraged to grow intellectually and spiritually.
 As people grow, the economy will need to change, and it will change,... to match their higher level of consciousness.
 If too many members of society refuse or otherwise fail to place a high value on intellectual integrity, that society will be hard pressed to succeed by any objective measure.